-A bank reconciliation is the process of matching the balances of your bank/cash accounting records to the corresponding information on a bank statement.
+A bank reconciliation is the process of matching the balances of your bank/cash accounting records to the corresponding information on a bank statement to ensure accuracy of your accounting books.

 The importance of bank reconciliation

-- To ensure that your accounting records accurately reflects the available funds in your bank.
-Without accurate information, it will poss challenges in decision making for a business.
+- To ensure the accuracy of bookkeeping data.
+If your accounting books is not a true reflection of your available funds, it will poss challenges in decision making for a business owner.

 - To detect and rectify any errors either in the accounting or administrative processes.